niksheridan/niksheridan.github.io/appendices/KB002001_azure_custom_roles.md

 ```

 Regarding follow conversations regarding [uuid vs guid](https://stackoverflow.com/questions/246930/is-there-any-difference-between-a-guid-and-a-uuid)
-this is a particulary good explanation, which relates to [rfc4122](https://datatracker.ietf.org/doc/html/rfc4122#section-4.1.1)
+this is a particulary good explanation, which relates to [RFC4122](https://datatracker.ietf.org/doc/html/rfc4122#section-4.1.1)
+essentially there are differences but broadly speaking this relates to a microsoft
+interpretation.